paulfioravanti/presentations/hand_coded/hand_coded.md

 # TIME :clap:

 ^
-...I got it on the 5th time during my 30s, and have no regrets
+...I got it on the 5th time during my 30s, and have no regrets, so it's never too late.

 ---